-16.9.1 Construction Joints in Marine and Other Aggressive Environments
+16.9.1 Construction joints in marine and other aggressive environments

-Construction joints in exposure class C1 or C2, environments shall be prepared as follows:
+Construction joints in exposure classification C1 or C2, environments shall be prepared as follows:

 - a) The surface of the joint shall be prepared as in Clause 16.9 immediately prior to casting concrete against the joint.
-The surface and any projecting steel shall then be washed with clean fresh water to remove any salt deposits or other contaminants, and either blown dry with oil-free air or allowed to dry while protected from further contamination. - b) The concrete surface shall be coated with a wet-to-dry epoxy resin, as approved by the Administrator, followed by placement of the fresh concrete before the epoxy on the interface has hardened.
+The surface and any projecting steel shall then be washed with clean fresh water to remove any salt deposits or other contaminants, and either blown dry with oil-free air or allowed to dry while protected from further contamination. - b) Where practical the concrete surface shall be coated with a wet-to-dry epoxy resin, as approved by the Administrator, followed by placement of the fresh concrete before the epoxy on the interface has hardened.
+Alternatively the joint can be kept damp for a period of four hours before concrete placement against the joint.